 Most tanners choose siphon feed equipment simply because they can buy a bunch of bottles in an effort to “portion control” the use of solution.

 Spray guns are made for covering large ares quickly.
 Even a petite body has a large area to cover evenly.
 Spray guns let you spray the same amount of solution in fewer passes.
 Fewer passes turn into a moe even, better blended result.

 However, don’t get too carried away.
 An HVLP Gun with an 18 inch spray pattern is WAY WAY too big.
 Too big of a spray pattern means more material waste to get the same end result.
 In short, you’ll waste a lot of solution if you get something with too large a spray pattern.

 If you get smaller than this you’ll spend a lot of time spraying each person and throwing a lot of overspray into the air because of the length of time you’ll spray.

 If you get bigger than this a lot of your spray will “miss” the client and either settle inside your spray area or float around in the air.
 This is material waste.

 Overspray is your worst health enemy and material waste is your worst cost enemy.

 The perfect airbrush tanning gun needs to fit into your budget.
-This could range from something as simple as a Revolution BCR or Paasche VL to an entire system where the gun itself is just a piece of the whole.
+This could range from something as simple as a Iwata Revolution series or Paasche VL to an entire system where the gun itself is just a piece of the whole.